 As an Eternal, Gilgamesh possesses all the powers and abilities inherent to his race.
 This includes functional immortality and eternal youth, as well as invulnerability and an immunity to most illnesses and poisons.
 He can regenerate damaged tissue due to the molecular control he exerts over his body, though this control only exists with concentration.
-He is exceptionally strong, and has been identified as one of the most physically powerful Eternals, second only to Thanos.
-He is capable of unaided flight, manipulating matter, and producing concussive or heat blasts from his eyes and hands.
+Having devoted much of his thousands of years of life to the development of his physical strength, Gilgamesh possesses enormous superhuman strength greater than that of any other Eternal and has been noted as being the physically strongest of the Eternals.
+He is capable of unaided flight/leviatation, manipulating matter on a molecular level and producing concussive or heat blasts from his eyes and hands.
 He has superhuman senses and reflexes.
-He is an exceptionally skilled unarmed combatant, and has also shown proficiency with most simple personal weapons, such as axes and spears.
-He is a skilled hunter and tracker.
+With literally thousands of years of experience, Gilgamesh is an exceptionally skilled armed and unarmed combatant who has shown proficiency with most ancient personal weapons such as axes and spears.
+He is also a skilled hunter and tracker.

 Following his resurrection by the Dreaming Celestial, Gilgamesh now possesses heightened awareness to the events unfolding around the World which he is compelled to intervene in.
 Now, any who encounter him can sparsely remember him and over time memories of him fading from their minds completely.